NC parents hold prayer rally in opposition to after-school Satan club - NewsBreak

 Flyers went out to students advertising the club late last week and was slated to start on Friday at Joyner Elementary School.

 “We’re not trying to endorse Satanism or criticize other religious organizations.
-Our club focuses on critical thinking, scientific rationalism,” said Lucien Greave, cofounder of the Satanic Temple.
+Our club focuses on critical thinking, scientific rationalism,” Lucien Greave, cofounder of the Satanic Temple, said.

 Guilford County Schools’ chief of staff says the club is under review.